 Comprehensive Examination Process

-To complete the comprehensive exam, students must complete evidence of professional activity (e.g. publication in a refereed journal, paper presentation at a national conference, development of a professionally published test or measure that is used nationally, evidence of teaching), evidence of teaching, and successful completion of a written comprehensive exam.
+To complete the comprehensive exam, students must complete evidence of professional activity (e.g. publication in a refereed journal, paper presentation at a national conference, development of a professionally published test or measure that is used nationally), evidence of teaching, and successful completion of a written comprehensive exam.

 After working with the academic advisor on developing a dissertation proposal, the student meets with the doctoral program committee to obtain approval of the written dissertation proposal.
 This happens before data collection begins.
 After the project is completed, the student submits a written dissertation and defends the dissertation to the doctoral program committee.
 The defense can occur only when MU is officially in session.